1. What do I need to bring to an advising appointment?

 not be permitted to schedule another appointment and must utilize walk-in services.

-Every Monday, Thursday, and Friday, the Advising Office will be open on a walk-in basis (Mondays and Thursdays 7:30am - 6:00pm
+Every Monday, Thursday, and Friday, during fall, winter, and spring quarters, the Advising Office will be open on a walk-in basis (Mondays and Thursdays 7:30am - 6:00pm

 7. What happens if I fail a course?

 You should be aware of the consequences of failing grades.
 Failing grades may impact your GPA and academic standing as

 well as jeopardize funding sources.
 If you fail a course, please see an advisor and/or a Financial Aid staff member to